in

 Granite Tiles

-Granite Tile is another type of granite that is available in the market.
+Granite Tile is another type that is available in the market.
 It comes in a more manageable size, making it easier to handle.
 The standard size of granite tiles is usually 12 inches x 12 inches.

 Granite Thicknesses

-As a general rule in the industry, the thicker the granite is, the more expensive it is.
+As a general rule in the industry, the thicker the slab is, the more expensive it is.
 In choosing the right thickness of granite for your countertop, there are a number of factors that need to be considered.

 First is the look or style you want to achieve.
 Thicker countertops serve as a great focal point for any kitchen and they best complement modern and contemporary design.